altocodenl/tagaway/readme.md

 ### Todo beta

-- notification 500
 - error reporting upload changes
-   - fix server tests for status:
-   - don't send cancels if status: cancelled
-   - don't send errors unless it's a client error
-   - uploadCheck?
+- [bug] Figure out absence of notifications on 500 in dev

 - Pivs
+   - Don't show nPivs on country geotags when none is selected.
    - Months:
       - Show months only if one year is selected.
 If 0 or >2, don't show.
       - If selected a month, don't show other years.
       - month is a pseudo-tag, set in a particular part of the state. when doing that, set the from/to in the query.
+      - show all months but gray out those that have no pivs for the current query.
    - How to serve lastPiv if lastPiv is deleted?
-   - Specify in which order to show tags:
-      - By piv number
-      - latest tagged
-      - latest queried
-      - pinned (manual solution)?
-      - compress years and geo? also other categories to compress (with overlap): latest queried, latest tagged, pinned, all
-   - Stop losing state of left scrollbar and sort by scrollbar when query refreshes.
+   - Sort tags by nPivs, and add arrow to switch order
+   - Implement chunking and linear scroll.
+   - Increase thumbnail size
+   - Implement video streaming.
+   - Establish URL <-> query relationship, so that an URL takes you to a query and viceversa.
+   - [markup] Move edit bar to bottom and write new blue bar on top.
    - [markup] Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
    - [markup] Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
 They should have different heights.
+   - [bug] Stop losing state of left scrollbar and sort by scrollbar when query refreshes.
-   - [incognito FF] Review fonts not loading
+   - [bug incognito FF] Review fonts not loading
-   - Increase thumbnail size
-   - Implement video streaming.
-   - [To be specified] Arcade mode when browsing:
-      - changes in query/position are reflected in url, back button works
-      - remember position by the piv at a certain position (top/left), not the number, so it works while uploads are happening in the background
-      - top bar showing position
-      - fixed piv separators as milestones

 - Backend improvements:
    - Route logging